 Chocolate Banana Muffins Recipe Tips

 - Firstly, use quality chocolate since it is one of the main ingredients here.
-Same applies to the chocolate chips, use high-quality ones.
+The same applies to the chocolate chips, use high-quality ones.

 - Bananas must be brown, very ripe, and easy to mush.
 Obviously, don’t wait for the bananas to turn completely brown, that is overdoing it.